Who Are The Lawmakers Boycotting Donald Trump’s Inauguration And What Are Their Reasons?

 California Rep. Ted Lieu

 Rep. Ted Lieu wrote a lengthy statement on why he would not be attending Donald Trump’s inauguration.
-He cited.

 “Trump–who lost the popular vote–has made a series of racist, sexist and bigoted statements.
 In addition, he has attacked Gold Star parents, veterans such as John McCain and now civil rights icon John Lewis.”